cybozu-go/moco/docs/clustering.md

 - Stop replication of errant replicas.
 - Set `super_read_only=1` for replica instances that are writable.
 - Adjust `moco.cybozu.com/role` label to Pods according to their roles.
-    - For errant replicas, the label is removed to prevent users from reading inconsistent data.
 - Finally, make the primary `mysqld` writable if the primary is not an intermediate primary.

 [agent]: https://github.com/cybozu-go/moco-agent